lmacera/Winning_Winers/README.md

 #### Feature Selection

-For this project, all of the data was labeled with outcomes and there was already a column with binary values for if a flight was delayed or not (DEP_DEL15).
-This column provides the opportunity to run a logistic regression model and all of the other cleaned and encoded columns could be used to provide factors to decide of a flight will be delayed or not.
-Some of the variables used to determine if a flight is delayed will be the origin of the flight, the airline, the date and the time of departure.
+For this project, there was already a column with binary values for if a flight was cancelled or not.
+This column provides the opportunity to run a logistic regression model and all of the other cleaned columns could be used to provide factors to decide of a flight will be cancelled or not.

-### Training and Testing Split
+## Training and Testing Split

 The data for this model will be split using the train_test_split function from the sklearn.model_selection library.
 Since there is a lot of data in this dataset the data can be split into a 75% training set and a 25% testing set.
-If there is a real imbalance between the delayed and non-delayed flights, once the data has been cleaned, various methods of sampling will be used to try and find the best fit.

-### Model Choice
+## Model Choice

-Since all of the data is labeled with outcomes of each flight, a supervised machine learning model would be appropiate for this project and since there is a binary outcome column with delayed flight information this data is already set up for a logistic regression model (dep_del15).
+Since all of the data is labeled with outcomes of each flight, a supervised machine learning model would be appropiate for this project and since there is a binary outcome column with delayed flight information this data is already set up for a logistic regression model.
 However, since there are potentially a very large number of input values, if the logistic regression model is not a good fit, random forest model might be used to more accurately represent the data at hand.

-#### Testing the Model
+### Testing the Model

-It took a good amount of time to clean the entire dataset and figure out a way to store the dataset in AWS and merge the appropiate tables in SQL.
-The final dataset was successfully loaded and separated into training and testing sets and scaled.
-However there is currently a problem with the number of samples (Found input variables with inconsistent numbers of samples: [80316015, 2745847]) which will be address shortly.
-This means that there is still no accuracy score or imbalanced classification report.
-However there has been good progress made with getting the data ready to go into the model.
-This was all done in the "Real_data_model_test.ipynb".
+Using the mock data from the previous week, which is the first fifty rows of the entire dataset, this model was split into training and testing groups.
+However, the model could not be run since there was only one instance of a flight not being cancelled instead of at least 2 in this mock dataset.
+This problem will easily be fixed with when the full dataset is being use for this model.
+At this time there is no accuracy score or imbalanced classification report that can be reported at this time but the script is set up to run and print all of the required elements.
+This was run in the Testing_regression_model.ipynb

-#### Generated Data
+### Generated Data

 When using generated data to test the basic format of the logistic regression model in the logistic_regression_model.ipynb, the model is able to perfectly classify each data point into its group.
 This just shows how the model should run when all of the actual data is correctly formatted.

+## Conclusion